jackyzha0/quartz/content/Updates/2023/dec.md

 ## Housekeeping
 Happy holidays!
 Dropbox has begun opting their customers in by default to allowing the company to train AI on your stored documents in the cloud.
 I feel validated in my [[Projects/Obsidian/livesync||Obsidian LiveSync]] goals.

 Literally the second I finished finals I started attacking the essays I have unpublished.
-Expect them released soon, I’ll parade it about my mastodon as well.
+Expect one released soon, I’ll parade it about my mastodon as well.
 ## Pages
 - The aforementioned unpublished essays are being worked on.
 Primarily the law school one, which I want to have out as soon as possible.
 - Oops, [[Programs I Like/hundred-rabbits|Hundred Rabbits]] isn't a seedling anymore.